kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 are missing a bunch of machinery and tooling and can't do that now.
 -->

+New automated upgrade/downgrade tests will exercise the following scenario where a Kubernetes 1.36 cluster is upgraded to 1.37 and then rolled back to 1.36:

+1. Create a cluster on the older version with the DRAWorkloadResourceClaims feature enabled.
+1. Create a PodGroup `group-1` with member Pods `pod-1` and `pod-2`.
+The
+   PodGroup and Pods define matching resource claims for the ResourceClaimTemplate named `template-1`.
+1. Verify that one ResourceClaim is generated from `template-1` and is reserved for PodGroup `group-1`.
+Verify that Pods `pod-1` and `pod-2` are using the same generated ResourceClaim.
+1. Upgrade the cluster to the new version.
+1. Create Pod `pod-3` as a member of PodGroup `group-1`.
+1. Verify that the same generated ResourceClaim from `template-1` stays reserved only for PodGroup `group-1` and that no other ResourceClaims are generated.
+1. Verify that `pod-3` uses the same generated ResourceClaim as `pod-1` and `pod-2`.
+1. Delete Pod `pod-2`.
+1. Verify that the generated ResourceClaim stays allocated and reserved only for PodGroup `group-1`.
+1. Roll back the cluster upgrade.
+1. Create Pod `pod-4` as a member of PodGroup `group-1`.
+1. Verify that the same generated ResourceClaim from `template-1` stays reserved only for PodGroup `group-1` and that no other ResourceClaims are generated.
+1. Verify that `pod-4` uses the same generated ResourceClaim as `pod-1` and `pod-3`.
+1. Delete Pod `pod-3`.
+1. Verify that the generated ResourceClaim stays allocated and reserved only for PodGroup `group-1`.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

 <!--
 Even if applying deprecation policies, they may still surprise some users.
 -->

+No.

 ### Monitoring Requirements